RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 ## How to make DB schema changes

 During development process there may be required a lot of schema changes.
 It is not a good idea to create a seperate migration for every little change in the schema.
 Here the EFCore tools will be helpful even for complex projects.
+The basic ideas to let the EFCore tools create a new migration, take the content of this migration to the migration before that migration and then remove the new migration.
 So if you need a DB change here is the process we use for:

 -   Make the required changes for the entity (see [Entitie basics](#entities))